 Type: Leveraged Industry (Biotech)

-The LABU is a 3x leveraged index fund that aims to provide triple the daily returns of the S&P Biotechnology Select Industry Index — the same index the XBI is based off.
+The LABU is a 3x leveraged index fund that aims to provide triple the daily returns of the S&P Biotechnology Select Industry Index — the same index upon which XBI is based.
 Note the term “daily returns” — the longer you hold onto leveraged funds, the more your returns can skew from the movement of the index.
-But, if you’re simply looking to make a trade over the course of a few days or even a couple of weeks, LABU can rip off insane returns, such as the 33% it returned in just the first day after Clinton was defeated.

 I think biotechs could still be in for a bumpy ride, as popular outcry over sky-high drug pricing isn’t going away.
 Moreover, there’s still the issue of pharmacy benefits managers (PBMs) increasingly siphoning pharmaceutical and biotechs’ profits.
 But aggressive traders will get the most bang for their buck trying to play dips with tools like LABU, while fiscal hermit crabs like myself are content to sit in XBI and enjoy the uneven crawl higher.